 Past research found agricultural producers’ conditional responses during the growing season are important adaptations to weather and other stochastic events.
 Failing to recognize these responses overstates the risks confronting producers and...

 Yigezu Atnafe Yigezu

-Dr. Yigezu Atnafe Yigezu is an agricultural economist with a focus on international development and policy analysis.
-He has research experience in various areas of agricultural development including: production economics, bio-economic modeling of production systems, natural resource and environmental economics, livestock value chain analysis, policy analysis, and technology adoption, out-scaling, and impact assessment.
+Dr. Yigezu Atnafe Yigezu is an agricultural economist with a focus on international development.
+He has research interest and experience in various areas of agricultural development, including production economics, bio-economic modeling of production systems, natural resource and environmental economics, crop, and livestock value chain analysis, policy analysis, and technology adoption, out-scaling, and impact assessment.

-Dr. Yigezu has published 15 peer reviewed journal articles, five book chapters, six working papers, 13 conference presentations, and over 30 project reports.
+Yigezu has published 23 peer-reviewed journal articles, five book chapters, six working papers in numbered series, 25 conference proceedings, and over 30 project reports.
 Yigezu has also co-edited a book and has many manuscripts currently under review with ISI journals and in the pipeline.
-In the last eight years, he has raised over US$3.61 million in research funding.
+In the last eight years alone, he has raised over US$3.61 million in research funding.

-Dr. Yigezu holds a master’s degree and a Ph.D. in agricultural economics from Purdue University in the United States where he also got his master’s degree.
-His quantitative skills include mathematical programming, stochastic dynamic programming, computable general equilibrium (CGE), input-output (IO) modeling, and econometrics.
-Prior to his graduate studies, Yigezu worked for 14 years – 10 years with the government of Ethiopia, two years with a children welfare organization, and two years with a research organization.
+Yigezu holds a Ph.D. degree in agricultural economics from Purdue University in the United States where he also got his master’s degree.
+His quantitative skills include mathematical programming, stochastic dynamic programming, computable general equilibrium (CGE), and econometrics.
+Before his graduate studies, Yigezu worked for 14 years – 10 years with the government of Ethiopia, two years with a children welfare organization, and two years with a research organization.